As defined by the National Governors’ Association (NGA): The role of the governing board is a strategic one. Its key functions are to:

 Parent Governor, term of office ends July 2021

-My family and I felt we had really landed on our feet when we moved to Great Bourton.
-The proof that we had was Cropredy School.
-The community is both vibrant and warm: this same spirit is embodied in the staff and the children at this school.
-As both a parent of a child in KS2 and a teacher of English at a local secondary, I felt that I really wanted to give something back to the community that has given so much to us.
+My family and I felt we had really landed on our feet when we moved to Great Bourton; the proof that we had was Cropredy School.
+The community is vibrant and warm, and this same spirit is embodied in the staff and children at this school.
+As a parent of children in both KS2 and Cygnets - and as a teacher of English at a local secondary - I felt that I really wanted to give something back to the community that has given so much to us.

-In my role as governor, I hope to be able to offer my experience and knowledge as an educator - in terms of how our children progress in their learning - and my passion to see our school become the resounding success that it deserves to be.
+In my role as governor, I hope to be able to offer my experience and knowledge as an educator - in terms of how our children progress in their learning - and my passion and time to help our school become the resounding success that it deserves to be.

 I studied Biosciences at the University of Birmingham and followed this with a PhD in Crop Physiology.
 I moved to Banbury in 2010 when I began my career as a wheat breeder.
 You might see my wheat plots as you drive through Wardington!
 I also manage the breeding station, getting involved in setting budgets, people and facilities management and strategic planning but it is the agricultural science and combine driving which I enjoy most!